 - a.
 Indicate presence of waters of U.S. in review area (check all that apply): - TNWs, including territorial seas - Wetlands adjacent to TNWs - Relatively permanent waters (RPWs) that flow directly or indirectly into TNWs - Non-RPWs that flow directly or indirectly into TNWs - Wetlands directly abutting RPWs that flow directly or indirectly into TNWs - Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs - Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs - Impoundments of jurisdictional waters - Isolated (interstate or intrastate) waters, including isolated wetlands - b.
-Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: 330 linear feet: approximately 3 width (ft) and/or 0.02 acres. - Wetlands: acres. - c.
-Limits (boundaries) of jurisdiction based on: Established by OHWM.
-Elevation of established OHWM (if known): 2880 feet. - 2.
+Identify (estimate) size of waters of the U.S. in the review area:

+Non-wetland waters: 5000 linear feet, wide, and/or acres.
+Wetlands: 2.58 acres.

+- c.
+Limits (boundaries) of jurisdiction based on: Pick List Elevation of established OHWM (if known): - 2.
 Non-regulated waters/wetlands (check if applicable): - Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.
 Explain: